Sign up to our Newsletter

 1. What Is The Lowest Acceptable Score?

 A 144-145 is generally considered to be the lowest acceptable score to attend law school.
-The median LSAT score is around 151-152, so 144-145 is significantly lower than this.
-As such, the majority of law schools will not accept scores below this.
+Over the last 3 years, the median LSAT score of all test-takers has been around 153, so 144-145 is significantly lower than this.

 2. Can You Still Get Into Law School With a Low LSAT Score?